MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#fairness">:open_file_folder: [<b><i>Full List of Fairness</i></b>]</a>.

+- Bias and Fairness in Large Language Models: A Survey. [[paper]](https://arxiv.org/abs/2309.00770)
+  - Isabel O. Gallegos, Ryan A. Rossi, Joe Barrow, Md Mehrab Tanjim, Sungchul Kim, Franck Dernoncourt, Tong Yu, Ruiyi Zhang, Nesreen K. Ahmed.
+  - Key Word: Fairness; Large Language Model; Survey.
+  - <details><summary>Digest</summary> This paper presents a comprehensive survey of bias evaluation and mitigation techniques for large language models (LLMs).
+It addresses the issue of LLMs learning and perpetuating harmful social biases.
+The paper begins by formalizing social bias and fairness in natural language processing and introduces desiderata for fairness in LLMs.
+It then provides three taxonomies: one for bias evaluation metrics, another for bias evaluation datasets, and a third for bias mitigation techniques.
+These taxonomies help categorize and organize research in this area.
+The paper aims to guide researchers and practitioners in understanding and addressing bias propagation in LLMs and also highlights open problems and challenges for future work.

 - Scaff-PD: Communication Efficient Fair and Robust Federated Learning. [[paper]](https://arxiv.org/abs/2307.13381)
   - Yaodong Yu, Sai Praneeth Karimireddy, Yi Ma, Michael I. Jordan.
   - Key Word: Fairness; Federated Learning; Distributionally Robust Optimization.